KidkArolis/jetpack/docs/02-customizing-rspack.md

       use: ['@svgr/webpack']
     })

-    // reference jetpack's webpack to use the
+    // reference jetpack's rspack to use the
-    // plugins that ship with webpack
+    // plugins that ship with rspack
     config.plugins.push(
      new rspack.DefinePlugin()
     )